Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yveCRV.md

 ## Why is it called yveCRV?

-yveCRV stands for veCRV-DAO yVault and is [listed on CoinGecko](https://www.coingecko.com/en/coins/vecrv-dao-yvault).
+yveCRV stands for veCRV-DAO yYeeldBox and is [listed on CoinGecko](https://www.coingecko.com/en/coins/vecrv-dao-yYeeldBox).

 ### List of tokens

 - **CRV** - Curve DAO Token
 - **veCRV** - voting escrow CRV tokens \(the longer it’s locked up for, the greater the rewards\), you can read more about CRV vote locking [here](https://docs.Yeeldx.finance/getting-started/guides/how-boost-works).
-- **yveCRV** - the “y” prefix is used for all of Yeeldx’s vaults
+- **yveCRV** - the “y” prefix is used for all of Yeeldx’s YeeldBoxes

 ## How do I participate?

-Deposit CRV into the yveCRV vault: [https://Yeeldx.finance/vaults](https://Yeeldx.finance/vaults)
+Deposit CRV into the yveCRV YeeldBox: [https://Yeeldx.finance/YeeldBoxes](https://Yeeldx.finance/YeeldBoxes)

-As with all vaults, if you are depositing for the first time two transactions are required.
+As with all YeeldBoxes, if you are depositing for the first time two transactions are required.
 First you need to approve the transaction.
-This allows CRV to be deposited into Yeeldx vaults.
+This allows CRV to be deposited into Yeeldx YeeldBoxes.
 And then you decide how much CRV you would like to deposit.
 Please refer to the [general guide](https://docs.Yeeldx.finance/getting-started/using-Yeeldx) for more information.

 Alternatively, you can buy yveCRV directly on [Sushiswap](https://app.sushi.com/swap?inputCurrency=ETH&outputCurrency=0xc5bDdf9843308380375a611c18B50Fb9341f502A).
 The contract address is [0xc5bddf9843308380375a611c18b50fb9341f502a](https://etherscan.io/address/0xc5bddf9843308380375a611c18b50fb9341f502a).

 ![](https://i.imgur.com/DrnPl9N.png)

-## What are the benefits of depositing into this vault?
+## What are the benefits of depositing into this YeeldBox?

-Depositing CRV in this vault allows you to earn:
+Depositing CRV in this YeeldBox allows you to earn:

 - Trading fees from Curve Finance
 - Additional CRV rewards